 - aged 19-26 – 92% will conceive after one year and 98% after two years

 - aged 35-39 – 82% will conceive after one year and 90% after two years

 Having regular sex means having sex every two to three days throughout the month.”

 Whoa.
 Whoa.
 Whoa.
-Whoa.
 That quote says it can some couples two years or even longer to conceive.
 Surely, that’s a joke?
 Sadly, it’s not.
-And even more distressingly it will seem a lot longer.
+And, even more distressingly, if you are trying for a baby for this length of time it will seem a lot longer.
 How do I know?
 I know because the six months it took my sperm to swipe right on my wife’s eggs felt more like a year.

 There were several reasons for this.
 There was my excitement, expectation and impatience – when we decided we were going to try and have a kid I wanted it to happen right away and was hurt when it didn’t.
 There were all the questions from our friends and family – mid 30s + recent marriage = barely a day passing without someone mentioning the ‘B’ word.
 There were the seemingly never ending pregnancy announcements – sure I smiled and stated how happy I was for all the couples involved, but inside I was thinking, ‘Why you?
 What makes your reproductive organs better than mine?’
 And there was the sense of helplessness – we were doing everything we could and yet it still wasn’t happening.
 Was there something wrong with us?